Maxwell smashes 154 to break BBL record

 It is five runs short of Afghanistan's record T20 team total against Ireland.

-Maxwell broke the Big Bash record of 147 that was held by Marcus Stoinis, who coincidentally was his batting partner for the second half of his extraordinary innings at the Melbourne Cricket Ground.
+Maxwell broke the Big Bash record of 147 held by Marcus Stoinis, who coincidentally was his batting partner for the second half of his extraordinary innings at the Melbourne Cricket Ground.

-The Australia all-rounder, playing in his 100th Big Bash match, took just 20 balls to reach 50 before bringing up his century from just 41 deliveries, two balls short of the Big Bash record.
+The Australia all-rounder, playing in his 100th Big Bash match, took just 20 balls to reach 50 before bringing up his century from just 41 deliveries, two short of equalling the Big Bash record.

-Together Maxwell and Stoinis put on 176 for the second wicket to help set the Hurricanes an imposing total.
+Maxwell and Stoinis put on 176 for the second wicket to help set the Hurricanes an imposing total.

 Despite Maxwell's heroics in this game, the Stars are unable to qualify for the play-offs even with a victory.